netx-ulx/NC/XorCoding/README.md

     4. Fourth Packet  -> Generation: 0; Payload: d

 Let's check those terminals again.
 As you can see, ```s4``` received two coded packets, the result of ```a xor d``` and ```b xor c``` .
-And both the hosts got both the newly packets sent and the ones which were missing.
-Your terminals should look like this:
+And both the hosts got the newly packets sent and the ones which were missing.
+The terminals should look like this:

 ![Image](images/5_send_multiple.PNG "butterfly")